RichiH/vcsh/README.md

 As `vcsh` allows you to put an arbitrary number of distinct repositories into your `$HOME`, you will end up with a lot of repositories very quickly.

-To manage both `vcsh` and other repositories, we suggest using [mr](mr). `mr` takes care of pulling in and pushing out new data for a variety of version control systems.

-`vcsh` was designed with [mr][mr], a tool to manage Multiple Repositories, in mind and the two integrate very nicely. `mr` has native support for `vcsh` repositories and to `vcsh`, `mr` is just another configuration to track.
-This make setting up any new machine a breeze.
-It takes literally less than five minutes to go from standard installation to fully set up system
+`vcsh` was designed with [myrepos][myrepos], a tool to manage Multiple Repositories, in mind and the two integrate very nicely.
+The myrepos tool (`mr`) has native support for `vcsh` repositories and the configuration for myrepos is just another set of files that you cat track with `vcsh` like any other.
+This makes setting up any new machine a breeze.
+It can take literally less than five minutes to go from standard installation to fully set up system.

-This is where `mr` comes in.
-While the use of `mr` is technically optional, but it will be an integral part of the proposed system that follows.
+We suggest using [myrepos][myrepos] to manage both `vcsh` and other repositories.
+The `mr` utility takes care of pulling in and pushing out new data for a variety of version control systems.
+While the use of myrepos is technically optional, it will be an integral part of the proposed system that follows.

 ## Default Directory Layout